wrapperband/FeathercoinWalletGuide/README.md

 ![Settings Wallet Options](/images/ftc-0.9.3.2-Settings.menu.debug.network.01.png)

-### Include comments in the Feathercoin Blockchain
+### Comments in the Feathercoin Blockchain

-**Feathercoin Wallet Include encrypted comments into the Blockchain**
+**Feathercoin Wallet allows the inclusion of encrypted comments into the Blockchain**

 Comments can be included in the Feathercoin Blockchain.
 You can choose an address, use right click in transactions to copy the address.